-Depending on course selection, the major in kinesiology prepares students for a variety of professional and educational options, including: professional programs such as athletic therapy, occupational therapy; direct employment in the health and fitness sector; or graduate programs in sport psychology, sociology, philosophy, history, exercise physiology, child growth and development or in the areas of special populations and adapted physical activity.
+Depending on course selection, the major in kinesiology prepares students for a variety of professional and educational options, including: professional programs such as medicine, dentistry, physiotheraphy, athletic therapy, occupational therapy; and massage therapy; direct employment in the health and fitness sector; or graduate programs in sport psychology, sociology, philosophy, history, exercise physiology, biomechanics, child growth and development, health promotion and adapted physical activity/ adapted physical education.
 Students interested in teaching in the school system should select the pre-education major, as it prepares them for admission to B.Ed. programs.
 Students who plan careers in other teaching-related professions should also choose the major in pre-education.
 Students may consult the department chair or designated faculty advisor to ensure proper course selection for acceptance to B.Ed. programs.
 See chapter 4 for admission requirements to the StFX B.Ed. program.